 Don’t forget to notice the unique Art Nouveau station entrances scattered throughout the city.
 Designed by Hector Guimard from 1900-1913, the elegant lettering and green cast ironwork invite you underground.
 There are still 86 Metro entranceways like this in Paris which are designated as historical monuments.
 Read more about Art Nouveau in Paris.

-Have fun discovering Paris and riding the Métro like a pro!
+Have fun discovering Paris and using the Paris Métro like a pro!

 Any questions?
 Fire them my way!